 - Chanterelle Mushrooms - These gorgeous and flavorful wild mushrooms are only available in season.
 Generally chanterelles are found starting in late August until frost around mid November.
 Weather plays a large part in how long the season lasts.
 Chanterelles need moisture and do not grow once the ground gets heavy frost.
 You can usually find them at the grocery store and farmers markets.

 - Arborio Rice - The classic and essential rice for making risotto.
-Arborio rice is a short grain rice that easily becomes creamy as you stir it while cooking.
+Arborio rice is a short-grain rice that easily becomes creamy as you stir it while cooking.
 In fact in can get so creamy, many risotto dishes do not call for any actual dairy cream.
+There are other types of rice you can use.
+Vialone Nano and Carnaroli are the two other main rices used in risotto.
+They are high starch, short grain rices.
+These 3 rice varieties are called superfino and are considered the highest quality, essential for perfect risotto.

 - Dry White Wine - The perfect compliment to risotto, a light, dry wine adds acidity and body.
+Choose an unoaked white wine.
 The alcohol will burn off during cooking though if you choose to omit it, used a teaspoon or two of lemon juice to achieve the acidity for balanced flavor.

 Step By Step Instructions

-- In a large (12" diameter or larger) sauté pan, heat oil on medium and cook shallots and garlic until translucent, then add mushrooms.
+- In a large saucepan or sauté pan, heat oil or butter on medium and cook shallots and garlic until translucent, then add mushrooms.

-- Sauté mushrooms until liquid is reduced and absorbed, remove about a cup and reserve to garnish your risotto at the end.
+- Sauté mushrooms until liquid is reduced and absorbed, remove about a cup to reserve for garnishing your risotto at the end.
 Next add salt, pepper and white wine and reduce wine by half.

-- Reduce heat to medium low and add rice, stirring until liquid is absorbed.
+- Reduce heat to medium low and add risotto rice.
+Continue stirring until liquid is absorbed.

-- Add herbs and start adding the hot vegetable stock about a ½ c at a time, stirring frequently until liquid is absorbed, then adding more, repeating until rice is al dente.
-(Approximately 20-25 min)
+- Add herbs and start adding the hot vegetable or chicken stock about a ½ c at a time, stirring frequently until liquid is absorbed, then adding more, repeating until rice is al dente.
+(Approximately 20-25 min.)
+Constant stirring will help the rice release the starches, creating the creamy consistency.

-- Turn heat to lowest setting and add the Parmesan, cream and parsley.
-Stir until incorporated and melted, season to taste with salt and pepper and turn heat off.
+- Turn heat to lowest setting and add the Parmesan cheese, heavy cream and parsley.
+Stir until incorporated and melted, season to taste with sea salt and black pepper and turn heat off.

-(Risotto should be a fairly loose consistency, if it gets too thick while waiting to serve, simply add in a little more hot veggie stock to correct.) - To serve, spoon into bowls, top with reserved mushrooms and garnish with more thyme or parsley if desired.
+(Risotto should be a nice creamy texture.
+If it gets too thick while waiting to serve, simply add in a little hot broth to keep it loose.) - To serve, spoon into bowls, top with reserved mushrooms and garnish with more thyme or parsley if desired.
 Mushroom risotto can be served as a vegetarian main course or a perfect side dish for roast chicken or vegetables.

 How To Cook Chanterelles

 There are many ways to cook wild mushrooms and really you can use them in almost any mushroom recipe that appeals to you.
-For chanterelle mushrooms I recommend a recipe that really highlights their flavor without overpowering them and also showcases their beautiful texture.
-They are more tender than store bought white mushrooms and have a sweet, earthy flavor that really tastes like fall to me.
+For chanterelle mushrooms I like a recipe that really highlights their flavor without overpowering them and also showcases their beautiful texture.

 A few other ways I use them are in soup (a no-brainer), on top of salad, in a white lasagna, on crostini, in stuffing for turkey, and in pasta.
 (Follow West Coast Kitchen Garden on Instagram to see what else I'm cooking up with these mushrooms!)
 If you find yourself with cauliflower mushrooms, try my Cauliflower Mushroom Gratin.